 Description of meat

-- Available whole, or skinned and filleted, fresh or frozen [10,17]
+- Available whole or skinned and filleted, fresh or frozen.

-- Prepare as you would any other fish, but recommend sautéing, deep-frying or poaching [10, 11]
+- Prepare as you would any other fish, but recommend cooking methods are sautéing, deep-frying or poaching.
+[10, 11]

-- Processes urea through the skin, therefore, when purchasing, avoid pieces that smell like ammonia and, when sport fishing, eliminate gut immediately after obtaining and put on ice [10, 11]
+- As the bat ray processes urea through its skin, it can develop an ammonia smell if handled improperly.
+Avoid buying pieces that smell like ammonia and when sport fishing, eliminate gut immediately after obtaining and put on ice.
+[10,11]

 Monterey Bay Aquarium.
 2017.
 Bat Ray.
 Web. https://www.montereybayaquarium.org/animal-guide/fishes/bat-ray.
 Accessed: 12 April 2017.